 Again: no chart of accounts.
 If you can’t track any assets (not even a bank account!) or liabilities, then there’s nothing for Freshbooks to pull from to get this report.
 Why even bother?

-Since I’m assuming Freshbooks is designed for service providers and not business that sell things, I’m also assuming most of these businesses are cash basis for their returns.
+Since I’m assuming Freshbooks is designed for service providers and not businesses that sell things, I’m also assuming most of these businesses are cash basis for their returns.
 In which case, they shouldn’t show any accounts receivable on a balance sheet in the first place.

 Here’s how a Cash Basis balance sheet looks in QuickBooks Online:

 Note two things: $0 for accounts receivable (despite having open invoices) and no place to manually enter the other balances.

 Here’s the final score for my Freshbooks vs QuickBooks comparison: